gkhays/tlscope/tests/README.md

 # Tests

-This directory contains the test suite for the TLS Analyzer project.
+This directory contains the test suite for the TLScope project.

 ## Test Structure